eddieajau/tagaliser/README.md

 # Tagaliser

-Analyses tags in a Github repository.
+Analyses the pull requests made against tags in a Github repository, and then updates the release notes for the tag.

 ## Installation